-We have owned our business since 2004 and are a husband and wife LLC.
-I am majority owner (75%) and my wife is 25%.
+We have owned our business since 2004 and are an LLC owned by husband and wife.
+I am the majority owner (75%) and my wife has 25% ownership.
 We currently file with one joint personal return and one for the LLC taxed as a partnership.
 We have not filed for this year but want to change our filing status to be a disregarded entity.
 Can I elect a disregarded entity and file only one return?
 The LLC was formed in Delaware and we are residents of Delaware and the business is located in Massachusetts.
 If so, is there anything special I need to do given that we filed separate business and personal returns previously?

-Use IRS form 8832 to elect to have your LLC taxed as a disregarded entity (the only limited liability companies eligible for such treatment are single member LLCs and LLCs where the only two members are husband and wife):
+Use IRS form 8832, Entity Classification Election, to elect to have your LLC taxed as a disregarded entity (the only limited liability companies eligible for such treatment are single-member LLCs and LLCs where the only two members are husband and wife):

 Under IRS rules, you have to file the Form 8832 no later than 75 days after the date you want the new classification to take effect.